- Which version of Windows Phone do I have?

 - When you connect your phone to a computer for the first time, the Zune software will automatically create a primary sync relationship between your phone and that computer.
 Other computers you connect to after that will have a guest sync relationship with your phone.
 Your primary computer remembers your linked phone and all of its settings and history, which is why it's the only computer that will create a backup of your phone during the update process.
-If you need to change this relationship between your phone and your primary computer, see How to sync your Zune player or Windows Phone 7.
+If you need to change this relationship between your phone and your primary computer, see How to synchronise your Zune player or Windows Phone 7.

 - To create or restore a backup on Windows Phone 7, you need the Zune software, which is only available for PCs.
-If you use a Mac, you'll need to borrow a PC to create backups.

 What gets restored